-As I gear up for the return of Momtographie Online in early 2014 (WOOT!)
+As I gear up for the return of Momtographie Online again soon (WOOT!)
 I’m bringing you a new blog series lovingly titled ‘Find Your Light’.
 This is the third and final post in a 3 part blog adventure where we’ll be cultivating and capturing the holidays (and beyond!) with what I think is the #1 tool you need to photograph effectively and beautifully.
 LIGHT.
 Your first post all about low light and ways to make your Christmas tree sparkle and glow, the second post was a basic light overview, and today we’re talking about taking your basic light techniques one step further with ways to naturally reflect light correctly.

 I hate the winter.